owlbarn/tutorial/book/slicing/README.md

 ```

-The second `reverse` function treats a matrix as one-dimensional vector and rerverse the elements.
+The second `reverse` function treats a matrix as one-dimensional vector and reverse the elements.
 This operation is equivalent to flipping in both vertical and horizontal directions.

 ```ocaml env=slicing_env2
 # let reverse x = Mat.get_slice [ [-1; 0]; [-1; 0] ] x in